UWPCE-PythonCert/ProgrammingInPython/source/modules/Strings.rst

 https://www.python.org/dev/peps/pep-0498/

 Other resources for f-strings
 -----------------------------

-f-strings are quite new, but there are a few introductions out there:
+f-strings have been around a while now, so there are a number of good introductions out there:

 A short introduction: